EyasWannous/python-compiler-GNU-flex-bison/README.md

 # Python Compiler

-A Python compiler written in C and C++ with the assistance of Lex and Yacc, utilizing Flex, Bison, Win_Flex, and Win_Bison.
+A Python compiler written in C and C++ with the assistance of `Lex` and `Yacc`, utilizing `Flex`, `Bison`, `Win_Flex`, and `Win_Bison`.
 The project aims to replicate Python's syntax, providing error checking and generating an Abstract Syntax Tree (AST) visualization.
+[GNU's flex bison](https://www.gnu.org/software/bison/manual/).

 ## Overview

-The Python compiler supports a wide range of Python syntax, including defining functions, classes, expressions, assignment statements, if conditions, loops (for and while), and various other language structures.
-It handles features like inheritance, data types, arrays (lists), decorations, and more.
+The Python compiler supports a wide range of Python syntax, including `defining functions`, `classes`, `expressions`, `assignment statements`, `if conditions`, `loops (for and while)`, and various other language structures.
+It handles features like `inheritance`, `data types`, `arrays (lists)`, `decorations`, and more.
 The compiler goes through three phases: scanning the code, parsing for validation, and generating an AST for code visualization.

 ## Target Audience